 - Emotional trauma and distress

-If an accident proves fatal, other potential damages might include funeral and burial expenses, loss of consortium, and more.
+If an accident proves fatal, other potential damages might include funeral and burial expenses, loss of consortium, loss of the support or services from the deceased close relative, and more.
 You also may be eligible to recover other accident-related expenses, depending on your circumstances.

 Gainesville Motorcycle Accident Lawyer Near Me 404-214-2001